fabiomercorio/fabiomercorio.github.io/index.md

 js: /js/counter.js
 ---
 ### ``News``
-- Due to the COVID-19 emergency **all 2nd semester teaching activities will be provided through live-streaming.** Additional info can be found on the Unimib [E-learning platform](https://elearning.unimib.it/).
+- Due to the COVID-19 emergency **all 2nd semester teaching activities will be provided through live-streaming.** More info on the [E-learning platform](https://elearning.unimib.it/).
 - [First prize winning at Young Talent Award 2019](https://www.unimib.it/news/premio-giovani-talenti-ecco-vincitori-delledizione-2019)
 - [BI&Big Data Analytics](http://www.bimasterbicocca.it/) is about to start!